-When it comes to working smarter and not harder, there are some simple things you can do: manage time more effectively, cut back your to-do list, be more focused and work in blocks of time.
+When it comes to being able to work smart, not hard, there are some simple time management skills you can use to be more effective at work including manage time more effectively, cut back your to-do list, be more focused and work in blocks of time.

-We all hit a point in our business where we can’t grow any further without learning how to start working smarter.
+We all hit a point where there just aren’t enough hours in the day to accomplish everything so we need to learn how to start working smarter.

-We need to set better boundaries, manage time more effectively and become laser focused on only a small number of activities that will really grow our business.
+To start working smarter, not harder it’s important to set better boundaries, manage time more effectively and become laser focused on only a small number of activities that will really help you be more effective.

 How to work smarter, not harder